Jeremie-Beucler/Rythm-of-thoughts/README.md

 Beyond theoretical insights, our approach offers methodological gains.
 The use of LLM-based chunking and scoring allows for a fine-grained, automated, and scalable analysis of deliberation dynamics in verbal (audio or text) reasoning data.
 This method opens the door to modeling individual trajectories of reasoning functions in larger and more naturalistic datasets.

+It could also be used to study interindividual differences in reasoning, and to probe the prevalence and dynamics of deliberation functions in ecological settings.
+Who knows, it could even be applied to clinical populations or in educational settings to assess the state/development of reasoning skills.

 ---

 ## Next Steps